 As we get older, our risk of being isolated - along with the mental and physical toll this can take - increases.
 Many of us are used to living alone, but now, with self-isolation and other restrictions in place which prevent us from going out and meeting up with friends and family, for most people this is a totally new way of living.
 In fact, 37% of our surveyed users said they are concerned about their mental health and are taking steps to keep positive and stay connected to others.

 “I’ve never been any good at thinking about myself - I always need to be ‘looking after’ someone else.
 First my children, then my nan, then my mum and dad, then my grandkids.
 This is why I’m mentally flapping that there’s no contact, no-one to do anything for.”

 The good news?
 This is probably the best time in history to find ourselves isolated.
 We can arrange for deliveries of food and other essentials through online supermarkets - if relevant, you can find out how to register yourself as a vulnerable customer here - and we can keep in touch in myriad ways.
 Apart from the obvious - calling and texting - there are so many ways social media can be used to bring families together.
 Many gransnetters recommend the following:

 “I hate not seeing family but thank goodness for modern technology - we text, phone, FaceTime and Skype and exchange photos!”

 Get helpful grandparenting advice straight to your inbox...

-Whether it's reading books, telling stories, sharing jokes, watching TV 'together' at the same time, there are lots of things you can do to help stave off boredom while we are all stuck inside.
+Whether it's reading books, telling stories, sharing jokes, watching TV 'together' at the same time or doing virtual quizzes, there are lots of things you can do to help stay connected.
 Some great ideas from our users include: